 Invoice Generator (invoice-generator.com)

 Probably the simplest option available.
-Fill in the fields, your name, client name, line items, due date, and download a PDF.
+Fill in the fields — your name, client name, line items, due date — and download a PDF.
 No account, no email required.
 The design is clean and professional enough for most situations.

 Limitation: No payment processing.
 You get a PDF; the client pays however you’d normally collect.
 No tracking, no reminders.
-Good for one-off billing where you just need a document.

 PayPal Invoicing